Labeled Random Finite Sets and the Bayes Multi-Target Tracking Filter: Delta-GLMB Prediction

 Intuitively, each predicted label set $J\cup L$ consists of a surviving label set $J$ with weight $\omega _{S}^{(I,\xi )}(J)$ and a birth label set $ L$ with weight $w_{B}(L)$.
 The weight $\omega _{S}^{(I,\xi )}(J)$ can be interpreted as the probability that the current label set is $I$, and the labels in $J$ survives to the next time while the remaining labels $I-J$ die.
 The birth label set $L$ and the surviving label set $J$ are mutually exclusive since the space of new labels $\mathbb{B}$ cannot contain any existing labels.
 Since the weight of $J\cup L$ is the product $\omega _{S}^{(I,\xi )}(J)w_{B}(L)$, \ we can truncate the double sum over $J$ and $ L $ by separately truncating the sum over $J$ and the sum over $L$.

 Subsection \ref{subsec:KSPProblem} discusses the $K$-shortest paths problem in the context of truncating the $\delta $-GLMB prediction.
-Subsection \ref {subsec:ComputingPredParam} details the computation of the prediction $ \delta $-GLMB parameters and subsection \ref{subsec:predtruncation} present the $\delta $-GLMB prediction algorithm.
+Subsection \ref {subsec:ComputingPredParam} details the computation of the prediction $ \delta $-GLMB parameters and subsection \ref{subsec:predtruncation} presents the $\delta $-GLMB prediction algorithm.